Bjerring/Bjerring.github.io/_posts/2019-12-01-Scenario-Generation-using-Bootstrapping.markdown

 We can observe from the shape of the return distributions (the dots) that the two ETFs are strongly correlated.
 In addition, there are only 47 dots, so we might not have a good representation of what could happen in a tail scenario.

-To get a better understanding of the risk that we undertake, we use block bootstrapping to generate monthly scenarios.
+To get a better understanding of the risk that we undertake, I use block bootstrapping to generate monthly scenarios.
 This is done by randomly selecting four sequences of five consecutive days from the daily data and then accumulate the returns for these dates to create a monthly realization.
 We perform this task 1.000 times.
-We use the same dates for all assets to preserve the correlation between assets, while the blocks of dates ensure that we don't destroy the autocorrelation.
+We use the same dates for all assets to preserve the correlation between assets, while grouping dates into blocks ensures that we don't destroy the autocorrelation.
 The 1.000 scenarios are shown in the following graph.

 ![CVAR](/assets/images/block_boot/Block_bootstrap.png)

-We can observe that we still have strong correlation between the two assets.
+We can observe that there is still strong correlation between the two assets.
 In addition, we have much more pessimistic scenarios compared to the historic ones without them being too unrealistic.

 ## Long-term and Short-term Tail Scenarios